ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 UMP45: _Unchanged_.
 It's well balanced for an early gun.
 Strongest in bursts.

-MP7 PDW: An upgraded UMP45.
-Low recoil in bursts.
+MP7 PDW: Short range DPS and burst fire.
 Large clip.

-P90 PDW: Huge clip, slow reloads.
-Works well with Mag Ready.
+DPS is on par with the M4A1.
+Recoil is manageable in 3-4 shot bursts.
+Ranged damage loss.
+It's small size grants a bonus to movement speed.

+P90 PDW: Long-ranged precision and sustained fire.
+Huge clip.
+DPS is on par with the MCX.
+Virtually no recoil and no ranged damage loss.
+Small bonus to movement speed.

 M4A1: _Unchanged_.
-High damage, 2-STK, but suffera at a distance due to high recoil and ranged damage loss.
+Medium range, burst fire.
+Very high DPS, but high recoil and high danged damage loss.
+Best in 2-3 shot bursts.

 MCX300: Low fire rate but no ranged damage loss, always a 2-STK.
 Reliable damage makes reloads infrequent.

 LMG Ultimate: Higher damage with more penetration.
 Reduced recoil makes burst fire much safer around hostages.
-Oh, and IT CAN BREACH.
+Also, IT CAN BREACH.

+Name	DPS	Fire Mode	Range
+UMP45	Medium	Burst	Medim
+MP7 PDW	Short	Burst

 ## Breacher

 Breacher's health is increased to help him last longer in ranged battles.

 M870 Room Clearer fires and reloads faster.
-It keeps its unique vanila attribute of being the only shotgun that doesn't slow you down while shooting, and it's relatively low damage compared to other shotguns gives you a better chance at keeping hostages alive.
+Like in vanilla, it doesn't slow you down while shooting.
+It's lower damage helps keep hostages alive.

 S12K Tactical Shotgun has been completely rebalanced.
 It's now modelled on the popular AA12, with a tight spread and very low recoil, as well as higher mobility and a faster reload.
 It retains it's vanilla low penetration, but this makes it even easier to keep hostages behind hostiles alive.

 HK12 is _unchanged_.
 It's horizontal spread mode is stil tighter than the S12K, but it's recoil prevents fast slam fire shots hitting at range.

 The SIX12 has been buffed all round.
-It's now as powerful as "revolver shotgun" sounds.
+It more poweerful, can slam fire, and its slug shot has almost no recoil.

-Breach Saw lasts longer, and you'll move faster while carrying and using it.
+Breach Saw lasts longer, and you move faster while carrying and using it.
 (Note: Brach Saw vs. machine gun is a risky bet.
 Press alt fire to disgard it if things heat up)

 ## Shield

-Shield's pistols all have an increased fire rate.
-The fire about as fast as they can without causing too much recoil.
+_Pistols can be shot quickly in vanilla by spamming the FIRE button, but it's hard to manage the recoil.
+Now  they fire as fast as possible without causing to much recoil._

 P226 now reloads even faster (fastest in class by far).

-MP40 is perfect for ranged battles. , almost guaranteeing a 3-STK from any distance.
+MP40 is perfect for ranged battles, almost guaranteeing a 3-STK from any distance.
 Its fast recoil recovery makes it best shot in 3-round bursts.

 1911's recoil is more manageable, and it now has the same AP as Shield's other basic pistols.